 Opportunities for Community Service

-Interns are required to complete community service over the course of the semester.
-Community service opportunities are geared towards group activities in order to foster social interaction between interns and with local communities.
-With a minimum of three hours per intern per term, interns are able to serve upwards of 1,000 hours of community service each year!
-Intern directors help inform interns about different opportunities and openings, although interns are welcome to pursue engagements of their own interest.
+Community service opportunities are available over the course of the semester.
+Community service opportunities are group activities geared toward fostering social interaction between interns and local communities.
+The Intern Program staff will inform interns about different opportunities and openings, although interns are welcome to pursue engagements of their own interest.
 Past volunteer experiences have included seasonal walks (AIDS Walk, Breast Cancer Walk, etc.), serving at the Holy Apostles Soup Kitchen, sorting medical equipment for Doc to Dock, helping with events at the local YMCA (Healthy Kids Day, Easter Egg Hunt, etc.), building for Habitat for Humanity, participating in the Foundation’s Day of Action, and many more.